rmtheis/mummergpu/README.md

     reboot
     uname -a

-Update the Nvidia driver (or get a newer version from [here](http://developer.nvidia.com/cuda-downloads)):
+Update the Nvidia driver to v295.41 (or get a newer version from [here](http://developer.nvidia.com/cuda-downloads)):

 (_Ignore the error saying_ `ERROR: File '/usr/lib64/xorg/modules/extensions/libglx.so' is not a symbolic link.`)